 If a camper is attending with a pastor or sponsor, and the illness or injury requires a call home, we will ask if you would like us to inform the adult from your church of the treatment and continuing care plan.

-If our Health Care Coordinator determines that a camper may have COVID-19, the camper will be comfortably isolated in our health care center and a COVID-19 rapid test will be administered by Cross Trails Ministry staff.
-This rapid test takes approximately 15 minutes to complete.
+If our Health Care Coordinator determines that a camper may have COVID-19, or another communicable disease, the camper will be comfortably isolated in our health care center and the camper’s parents/legal guardians will be contacted on next steps.
+If a camper is determined to have a communicable illness that cannot be treated at camp, the camper must be picked up.

 Homesickness